RTMecha/BetterLegacy/snapshots.md

 - Fixed use visual values in axis modifiers not allowing rotation axis other than the first.
 - Prefab Name doesn't wrap now.
 - Optimized modifiers and prefabs (FPS should be doubled for enableObjectGroup modifiers).
+- Fixed entering editor preview taking the song time to the last seeked time.

 # snapshot-2025.7.4 - (pre-1.8.0) [Jul 25, 2025]